viclew1/VLDofusBot/README.md

 If one of the operations fail, you'll get an error message describing what went wrong.
 Most likely cases are :

+- The game has been updated and the sniffer is not up-to-date
-- You don't have npcap installed (refer to [Getting started](#getting-started))
+- You don't have npcap installed (refer to [Requirements](#requirements))
 - You don't have the game installed, or it is installed in a custom location (not C:/users/your_profile/AppData/Local/Ankama/Dofus), the fix would be to install it in the default location or to put this location in your path variable.
-- One of the bot's files (stored in C:/users/your_profile/.VLDofusBot) is badly formatted
+- One of the bot files (stored in C:/users/your_profile/.VLDofusBot) is badly formatted

 ### Scripts